Sikandar-Bakht/ProximaCentauri/Sikandar_Bakht/sprint5/SprintFiveProj/README.md

 5. Manually approve the prod stage in CodePipeline

 6. The pipeline is created and two stacks by names starting with 'beta' and 'prod' are created.
-Go to AWS API Gateway and search for API with the query 'Sikandar';
-   two of them should come up.

 7. Select first one, go to stages in the left hand menu and copy the URL endpoint displayed.
-8. Go to your favorite API tester (I use Postman) and try any of the methods in the repo.

 ## Author